gardener/gardener/docs/proposals/20-ha-control-planes.md

 The taints have the following effect:
 * New pods will not be scheduled unless they have a toleration added which is all permissive or matches the effect and/or key.

-For Deployments, once a Pod managed by a Deployment transitions to `Terminating` state the `kube-controller-manager` creates a new Pod (replica) right away to fullfil the desired replica count of the Deployment.
+For Deployments, once a Pod managed by a Deployment transitions to `Terminating` state, the `kube-controller-manager` creates a new Pod (replica) right away to fullfil the desired replica count of the Deployment.
 Hence, in case of a Seed Node/zone outage for the Deployments `kube-controller-manager` creates new Pods in place of the Pods that are evicted due to the outage.
 The newly created Pods are scheduled on healthy Nodes and start successfully after a short period of time.
 For StatefulSets, once a Pod managed by a StatefulSet transitions to `Terminating` state the `kube-controller-manager` waits until the Pod is removed from store and only after that it creates the replacement Pod.
-In case of a Seed node/zone outage the StatefulSet Pods in the Shoot control plane stay in `Terminating` state for 5min.
-After 5min the `shoot-care-controller` of `gardenlet` deletes forcefully (garbage collects) the `Terminating` Pods from the Shoot control plane.
+In case of a Seed node/zone outage, the StatefulSet Pods in the Shoot control plane stay in `Terminating` state for 5min.
+After 5min, the `shoot-care-controller` of `gardenlet` forcefully deletes (garbage collects) the `Terminating` Pods from the Shoot control plane.
 Alternatively, `machine-controller-manager` deletes the unhealthy Nodes after `--machine-health-timeout` (10min by default) and the `Terminating` Pods are removed from store shortly after the Node removal. `kube-controller-manager` creates new StatefulSet Pods.
-Depending on the outage type (`node` or `zone`) the new StatefulSet Pods respectively succeed or fail to recover.
-For `node` the Pods will likely recover, whereas for `zone` it's usual that Pods remain in `Pending` state as long as the outage lasts, since depending volumes cannot be moved across availability zones.
+Depending on the outage type (`node` or `zone`), the new StatefulSet Pods respectively succeed or fail to recover.
+For `node`, the Pods will likely recover, whereas for `zone` it's usual that Pods remain in `Pending` state as long as the outage lasts, since depending volumes cannot be moved across availability zones.

-#### Recovery from Node failure
+#### Recovery from Node Failure

 If there is a single node failure in any availability zone irrespective of whether it is a `single-zone` or `multi-zone` setup, then the recovery is automatic (see [current recovery mechanisms](#current-recovery-mechanisms)).
-In the mean time, if there are other available nodes (as per affinity rules) in the same availability zone, then the scheduler will deploy the affected shoot control plane components on these nodes.
+In the meantime, if there are other available nodes (as per affinity rules) in the same availability zone, then the scheduler will deploy the affected shoot control plane components on these nodes.

-#### Recovery from Zone failure
+#### Recovery from Zone Failure

 In the following section, options are presented to recover from an availability zone failure in a multi-zone shoot control plane setup.

-### Option #1: Leverage existing recovery options - `Preferred`
+### Option #1: Leverage Existing Recovery Options - `Preferred`

-In this option existing recovery mechanisms as described above are used.
+In this option, existing recovery mechanisms as the ones described above are used.
 There is no change to the current replicas for all shoot control plane components and there is no dynamic re-balancing of quorum based pods considered.

 _Pros:_
-* Less complex to implement since no dynamic re-balancing of pods is required and there is no need to determine if there is an AZ outage.
+* Less complex to implement since no dynamic rebalancing of pods is required and there is no need to determine if there is an AZ outage.
 * Additional cost to host an HA shoot control plane is kept to the bare minimum.
 * Existing recovery mechanisms are leveraged:
   * For the affected Deployment Pods, the `kube-controller-manager` will create new replicas after the affected replicas are terminating. `kube-controller-manager` starts terminating the affected replicas after `7min` by default - `--node-monitor-grace-period` (`2min` by default) + `--default-not-ready-toleration-seconds`/`default-unreachable-toleration-seconds` (`300s` by default).
 The newly created Pods will be scheduled on healthy Nodes and will start successfully.

 _Cons:_
 * Existing recovery mechanisms are leveraged:
   * For the affected StatefulSet Pods, the replacement Pods will fail to be scheduled due to their affinity rules (`etcd` Pods) or volume requirements (`prometheus` and `loki` Pods) to run in the outage zone and will not recover.
-However, the `etcd` will be still operational because of its quorum.
+However, the `etcd` will still be operational because of its quorum.
 Downtime of the monitoring and logging components for the time of an ongoing availability zone outage is acceptable for now.
-* etcd cluster will run with one less member resulting in no tolerance to any further failure.
-If it takes a long time to recover a zone then etcd cluster is now susceptible to a quorum loss, if any further failure happens.
+* The etcd cluster will run with one less member, resulting in no tolerance to any further failure.
+If it takes a long time to recover a zone, then the etcd cluster is now susceptible to a quorum loss, if any further failure happens.
 * Any zero downtime maintenance is disabled during this time.
-* If the recovery of the zone takes a long time, then it is possible that difference revision between the leader and the follower (which was in the zone that is not available) becomes large.
+* If the recovery of the zone takes a long time, then it is possible that the difference revision between the leader and the follower (which was in the zone that is not available) becomes large.
 When the AZ is restored and the etcd pod is deployed again, then there will be an additional load on the etcd leader to synchronize this etcd member.

-### Option #2: Redundencies for all critical control plane components
+### Option #2: Redundancies for All Critical Control Plane Components

-In this option :
+In this option:
-* Kube Apiserver, Gardener Resource Manager and etcd will be setup with a minimum of 3 replicas as it is done today.
+* Kube Apiserver, Gardener Resource Manager, and etcd will be setup with a minimum of 3 replicas, as it is done today.
-* All other critical control plane components are setup with more than one replicas.
-Based on the criticality of the functionality different replica count (>1) could be decided.
+* All other critical control plane components are setup with more than one replica.
+Based on the criticality of the functionality, a different replica count (>1) could be decided.
-* As in `Option #1` no additional recovery mechanism other than what currently exists are provided.
+* As in `Option #1`, no additional recovery mechanisms other than what currently exists are provided.

 _Pros:_
 * Toleration to at least a single AZ is now provided for all critical control plane components.
-* There is no need for dynamic re-balancing of pods in the event of an AZ failure and there is also no need to determine if there is an AZ outage reducing the complexity.
+* There is no need for dynamic rebalancing of pods in the event of an AZ failure and there is also no need to determine if there is an AZ outage reducing the complexity.

 _Cons_:
 * Provisioning redundancies entails additional hosting cost.
 With all critical components now set up with more than one replica, the overall requirement for compute resources will increase.
 * Increase in the overall resource requirements will result in lesser number of shoot control planes that can be hosted in a seed, thereby requiring more seeds to be provisioned, which also increases the cost of hosting seeds.
-* If the recovery of the zone takes a long time, then it is possible that difference revision between the leader and the follower (which was in the zone that is not available) becomes large.
+* If the recovery of the zone takes a long time, then it is possible that the difference revision between the leader and the follower (which was in the zone that is not available) becomes large.
 When the AZ is restored and the etcd pod is deployed again, then there will be an additional load on the etcd leader to synchronize this etcd member.

-> **NOTE:**
+> **Note:**
 >
-> ---
-> Before increasing the replicas for control plane components that currently have a single replica following needs to be checked:
+> Before increasing the replicas for control plane components that currently have a single replica, the following needs to be checked:
 > 1. Is the control plane component stateless?
 If it is stateless, then it is easier to increase the replicas.
 > 1. If the control plane component is not stateless, then check if leader election is required to ensure that at any time there is only one leader and the rest of the replicas will only be followers.
 This will require additional changes to be implemented if they are not already there.

-### Option #3: Auto-rebalance pods in the event of AZ failure
+### Option #3: Auto-Rebalance Pods in the Event of an AZ Failure

-> NOTE: Prerequisite for this option is to have the ability to detect an outage and recover from it.
+> **Note:** Prerequisite for this option is to have the ability to detect an outage and recover from it.

-Kube Apiserver, Gardener Resource Manager, etcd and [seed system compontents](#seed-system-components) will be setup with multiple replicas spread across zones.
-Rest of the control plane components will continue to have a single replica.
+Kube Apiserver, Gardener Resource Manager, etcd, and [seed system compontents](#seed-system-components) will be setup with multiple replicas spread across zones.
+The rest of the control plane components will continue to have a single replica.
 However, in this option etcd cluster members will be rebalanced to ensure that the desired replicas are available at all times.

 _Recovering etcd cluster to its full strength_

 Affinity rules set on etcd statefulset enforces that there will be at most one etcd member per zone.
 Two approaches could be taken:

-**Variant-#1**
+**Approach-#1**

 Change the affinity rules and always use `preferredDuringSchedulingIgnoredDuringExecution` for `topologyKey: topology.kubernetes.io/zone`.
-If all zones are available then it will prefer to distribute the etcd members across zones, each zone having just one replica.
-In case of zonal failure, kube scheduler will be able to re-schedule this pod in another zone while ensuring that it chooses a node within that zone that does not already have an etcd member running.
+If all zones are available, then it will prefer to distribute the etcd members across zones, each zone having just one replica.
+In case of a zonal failure, kube scheduler will be able to reschedule this pod in another zone while ensuring that it chooses a node within that zone that does not already have an etcd member running.

 _Pros_
-* Simpler to implement as it does not require any change in the affinity rules upon identification of a zonal failure.
+* Simpler to implement, as it does not require any change in the affinity rules upon identification of a zonal failure.
-* Etcd cluster runs with full strength as long as there is a single zone where etcd pods can be rescheduled.
+* The etcd cluster runs with full strength as long as there is a single zone where etcd pods can be rescheduled.

 _Cons_
 * It is possible that even when there is no zonal failure, more than one etcd member can be provisioned in a single zone.
-The chances of that happening are slim as typically there is a dedicate worker pool for hosting etcd pods.
+The chances of that happening are slim, as typically there is a dedicate worker pool for hosting etcd pods.

-**Variant-#2**
+**Approach-#2**

 Use `requiredDuringSchedulingIgnoredDuringExecution` for `topologyKey: topology.kubernetes.io/zone` during the initial setup to strictly enforce one etcd member per zone.

-If and when a zonal failure is detected then `etcd-druid` should do the following:
+If and when a zonal failure is detected, then `etcd-druid` should do the following:
 * Remove the PV and PVC for the etcd member in a zone having an outage
 * Change the affinity rules for etcd pods to now use `preferredDuringSchedulingIgnoredDuringExecution` for `topologyKey: topology.kubernetes.io/zone` during the downtime duration of a zone.
 * Delete the etcd pod in the zone which has an outage

 This will force the kube-scheduler to schedule the new pod in another zone.

-When it is detected that the zone has now recovered then it should re-balance the etcd members.
-To achieve that the following `etcd-druid` should do the following:
+When it is detected that the zone has now recovered, then it should rebalance the etcd members.
+To achieve that, the `etcd-druid` should do the following:
-* Change the affinity rule to again have `requiredDuringSchedulingIgnoredDuringExecution` for `topologyKey: topology.kubernetes.io/zone`
+* Change the affinity rule to again have `requiredDuringSchedulingIgnoredDuringExecution` for `topologyKey: topology.kubernetes.io/zone`.
 * Delete an etcd pod from a zone which has 2 pods running.
-Subsequently also delete the associated PV and PVC.
+Subsequently, also delete the associated PV and PVC.

 The kube-scheduler will now schedule this pod in the just recovered zone.

-Consequence of doing this is that `etcd-druid`, which today runs with a single replica, now needs to have a HA setup across zones.
+The consequence of doing this is that `etcd-druid`, which today runs with a single replica, now needs to have an HA setup across zones.

 _Pros_
 * When all the zones are healthy and available, it ensures that there is at most one pod per zone, thereby providing the desired QoS w.r.t failure tolerance.
 Only in the case of a zone failure will it relax the rule for spreading etcd members to allowing more than one member in a zone to be provisioned.
-However this would ideally be temporary.
+However, this would ideally be temporary.
-* Etcd cluster runs with full strength as long as there is a single zone where etcd pods can be rescheduled.
+* The etcd cluster runs with full strength as long as there is a single zone where etcd pods can be rescheduled.

 _Cons_
 * It is complex to implement.
-* Requires `etcd-druid` to be highly available as it now plays a key role in ensuring that the affinity rules are changed and PV/PVC's are deleted.
+* Requires `etcd-druid` to be highly available, as it now plays a key role in ensuring that the affinity rules are changed and PV/PVC's are deleted.

-## Cost Implications on hosting HA control plane
+## Cost Implications on Hosting an HA Control Plane

 ### Compute & Storage